TingfengLuo/Camera-Profile-for-Fujifilm-Film-Simulation/README.md

 This pack supplies **true 3-D LUTs** wrapped as Creative Profiles plus one-click **preset wrappers** for batch work in Adobe Bridge.

+If you are seeking simulation through `.dcp` file only (perceptually no difference besides some minor histogram changes when I compared), see my other repo [Fujifilm-Camera-Profile-for-Sony-a7c2](https://github.com/TingfengLuo/Fujifilm-Camera-Profile-for-Sony-a7c2) (I won't update that repo with other models since it's too much trouble).
+You can also follow the procedure described in [FujifilmCameraProfiles](https://github.com/abpy/FujifilmCameraProfiles) to manually curate your own `.dcp` file tailored for your camera model.

 ## 📦 What's Included

 | Film Simulation       | Color / Tone Character                                                                                        | Where It Shines                                                                       |